ehsanasgharzde/local-password-manager-app-v2/README.md

-# Local Password Manager Version 2
+# Local Password Manager

-Local Password Manager Version 2 is a Python application built with tkinter.
+Local Password Manager is a Python application built with tkinter.
 It allows you to generate and manage strong passwords for various websites and securely store them in a JSON file.

 ## Features